FourteenBrush/MathExpressionParser/README.md

 The parser ignores spaces, except for spaces between two parts of a number, which are considered invalid.

-A bunch of examples (tests, which should all be working) can be found in the [tests](core/src/test/resources/positive-input.csv) file, ignore the double quotes.
+A bunch of examples (tests, which should all be working) can be found in the [tests](core/src/test/resources/positive-input.csv) file.

 ## TODO